mcuneyttopbas/Order-Load-Business-Intelligence/README.md

 Congrulations!
 You will find your .exe file in a folder named **"dist"**.
 ### Possible Errors
 When I converted  my project to app, I recognized that my script was not able to find my .txt and .png files.
 After I relocate the them to folder which .exe file stays, It solved.<br><br>
-For more possible errors check the [documentation](https://pyinstaller.readthedocs.io/en/stable/when-things-go-wrong.html)
+For more possible errors check the [documentation](https://pyinstaller.readthedocs.io/en/stable/when-things-go-wrong.html).
 ## How to Contribute ?

-I am very praud see you here!
+I am very praud to see you here!
 Your interest and feedbacks are kind of gift to me.
 If you are looking for a solution for any of your question which similar to ones shared here, I would be glad to help you.

 ### Develop As You Wish